-Basic table for PM emission quantities of freight and tanker vessels at berth from diesel generators with different emission characteristics in the low-load range.
+Tab.
+9: Basic table PM (particulate matter) Basic data on the emission quantities of ships at berth from diesel generators with different emission characteristics in the low-load range.

 For tankers without ship-side loading activities (generators in the power range 37-74 kW), in the "worst case", 3.548 kg/a would be emitted.
 If all generators already met the requirements of stage V, the PM emissions would be 26 kg/a.